ENGG1340-Group-13/main/README.md

 We conclude all the necessary explanation to specify what we are doing insode the code.

 ## Library usage
 We put the required folder ["local"](https://github.com/ENGG1340-Group-13/main/tree/main/GP/local) together with our code.
 Then if you download our code, the required library will be included.
+The library we use is ncurses, which helps us to have a more beautiful UI.